London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Second Full Day in London

 A peal of thunder in the middle of the night heralded a dreary, rainy morning on my second full day in London.
 I didn’t mind in the least!
-Armed with a sturdy umbrella provided by the Wilde Aparthotel (I really like this place), I ventured forth (after my coffee at Café Nero) for my first stop of the day—a tour of Westminster Abbey.
+Armed with a sturdy umbrella provided by the Wilde Aparthotel (I really like this place), I ventured forth (after my coffee at Café Nero) for my first stop of the day, a tour of Westminster Abbey.

 Westminster Abbey

 As always, my favorite part of Westminster Abbey was Poet’s Corner.
-So many great writers were either buried or commemorated there—Chaucer, Milton, Shakespeare, Jane Austen, Dickens… the list goes on.
-Few other visitors were around and spent many happy minutes strolling from plaque to plaque, memorial to memorial.
+So many great writers were either buried or commemorated there: Chaucer, Milton, Shakespeare, Jane Austen, Dickens… the list goes on.

 Wallace Collection

 After touring Westminster Abbey, I checked out the Wallace Collection (#9), which was new to me.
-Housed in a magnificent mansion, the Wallace collection is billed as “an internationally outstanding collection which contains unsurpassed masterpieces of paintings, sculpture, furniture, arms and armour and porcelain.”
+Housed in a magnificent mansion, the Wallace Collection is billed as “an internationally outstanding collection which contains unsurpassed masterpieces of paintings, sculpture, furniture, arms and armour and porcelain”.

 Yep, that’s about right.
-I’d rarely seen so much stuff crowded into so many rooms in my life.
-Wandering through the many, many rooms was kind of like being obliged to eat too much fudge.
-It’s tasty, sure, but eating too much just kind of makes you feel like you’d rather have toast.
+I’d rarely seen so much stuff crowded into so many rooms.
+Wandering through the many rooms was kind of like being obliged to eat too much fudge.

 That said, the Wallace Collection is worth a visit, particularly if you’re interested in armor and porcelain.
 There are numerous magnificent examples.

-For me, the special exhibition was more interesting than the permanent collection.
+I found the special exhibition more interesting than the permanent collection.
 Called Inspiring Walt Disney: The Animation of French Decorative Arts, the exhibition illustrated how films such as Cinderella and Beauty and the Beast were heavily inspired by French decorative arts of the 1800s.
-An excellent audio guide and several animated displays underscored the artistry that went into creating the two iconic films.

 One Evening; Two Musicals

 With only two full days in London, I opted to cram in three musicals.
-Fortunately, one of the musicals (Six) started at 5 pm and ran for just 90 minutes so I had time to fit in Jersey Boys, mostly because the Trafalgar Theater is only a five-minute walk from the Vaudeville Theater on the Strand where Six was playing and second, because I’d never seen it (although I did see the movie).
+Fortunately, one of the musicals (Six) started at 5 pm and ran for just 90 minutes so I had time to fit in Jersey Boys, mostly because the Trafalgar Theatre is only a five-minute walk from the Vaudeville Theatre on the Strand where Six was playing and second, because I’d never seen it (although I did see the movie).

 Six: The Musical

-Six tells the story of Henry VIII’s six wives – Catherine of Aragon (divorced), Anne Boleyn (beheaded), Jane Seymour (died), Anne of Cleves (divorced), Katherine Howard (beheaded) and Katharine Parr (survived).
+Six tells the story of Henry VIII’s six wives: Catherine of Aragon (divorced), Anne Boleyn (beheaded), Jane Seymour (died), Anne of Cleves (divorced), Katherine Howard (beheaded) and Katharine Parr (survived).
 The “divorced, beheaded, died, divorced, beheaded, survived” riff ran through this exceedingly energetic and highly recommended production.

 Each wife—excuse me, each queen—took a turn singing a song to convince us that her life was the saddest of the six.
 The songs were funny, heartbreaking, poignant, and extraordinarily creative.
-Outlandish costumes, wacky dancing, and excellent vocals made for a deliciously entertaining 90 minutes.

 I emerged from the theater refreshed and ready for more.